 Most of the rice grown in Australia is concentrated in the Murrumbidgee and Murray valleys of southern New South Wales.
-Small areas of rice are also grown in north-eastern Victoria.
+Small areas of rice are also grown in North Victoria and Northern Queensland.

 A number of regional towns and cities are supported by the rice industry, including:

-Leeton is home to the headquarters of the Ricegrowers’ Association of Australia, along with processing and marketing company SunRice.
-It was the first town to be established as part of the Murrumbidgee Irrigation Area and the Shire has a population of over 12,000 people.
+Leeton is home to the headquarters of the Ricegrowers’ Association of Australia (RGA), along with processing and marketing company SunRice.
+It was the first town to be established as part of the Murrumbidgee Irrigation Area and the shire has a population of about 11,500 people.